 However, getting your paperwork right isn’t simple and it isn’t cheap.

 The private security industry has an added layer of paperwork, simply because it’s so imperative to offer a level of services and products that consumers can trust.
 Security is a serious business; it relates to the safety of both service providers and security service / product consumers.

-Whether you’re selling security equipment or whether you offer security-related services, you need to have the right registration documentation in order to run your business legally and successfully.
+Whether you’re selling security equipment or whether you offer security-related services like armed response, you need to have the right registration documentation in order to run your business legally and successfully.

 With a normal business you can usually start trading straight away, but when you want a security company, there’s a lot of compliance documentation you need to have to legally operate your business in South Africa.

-PSIRA is short for Private Security Industry Regulatory Authority.
+PSIRA is short for the Private Security Industry Regulatory Authority.